run2bizdocs/docs-1/en/docs/citsmart-esp-8/3-additional-features/mobile-and-field-service/apps/citsmart-app-ios.md

 ![Menu screen](images/ios-app-5.png)

-Figure 5 - Menu screen
+Figure 5 - Request search screen

 3-  Will be presented filters:

 ![Request search](images/ios-app-6.png)

-Figure 6 - Request search screen
+Figure 6 - Filters

 ![Filters](images/ios-app-7.png)

-Figure 7 - Filters
+Figure 7 - Filters (continuation)

 4-  Select the filter of request you want and click on the “Search” icon, in the